CrlsMrls/learning-notes/kubernetes/11-configmaps.md

 ConfigMaps allow to decouple the environment-specific configuration from the containerized applications.

+- The data stored in a ConfigMap cannot exceed 1 MiB.
-ConfigMaps store non-confidential data in key-value pairs.
+- ConfigMaps store non-confidential data for other objects to use.
+- Unlike most Kubernetes objects that have a `spec`, a ConfigMap has `data` and `binaryData` fields:
+  - The `data` field is used to store key-value pairs in UTF-8 strings, and
+  - The `binaryData` field is used to store binary data in base64-encoded strings.

-Pods can consume ConfigMaps as:
+- Pods can consume ConfigMaps (in the same namespace) in several ways, including:
   - environment variables,
   - command-line arguments, or
   - configuration files in a volume.

 Aliases: `configmap`, `cm`